Botanical garden: 16th- and 17th-century European gardens

 In the 17th century, botanical gardens began their contribution to a deeper scientific curiosity about plants.
 If a botanical garden is defined by its scientific or academic connection, then the first true botanical gardens were established with the revival of learning that occurred in the European Renaissance.
 These were secular gardens attached to universities and medical schools, used as resources for teaching and research.
 The superintendents of these gardens were often professors of botany with international reputations, a factor that probably contributed to the creation of botany as an independent discipline rather than a descriptive adjunct to medicine.

 Origins in the Italian Renaissance

 The botanical gardens of Southern Europe were associated with university faculties of medicine and were founded in Italy at Orto botanico di Pisa (1544), Orto botanico di Padova (1545), Orto Botanico di Firenze (1545), Orto Botanico dell'Università di Pavia (1558) and Orto Botanico dell'Università di Bologna (1568).
-Here the physicians (referred to in English as apothecaries) delivered lectures on the Mediterranean "simples" or "officinals" that were being cultivated in the grounds.
+Here the physicians (known in English as apothecaries) delivered lectures on the Mediterranean "simples" or "officinals" that were being cultivated in the grounds.
 Student education was no doubt stimulated by the relatively recent advent of printing and the publication of the first herbals.
-All of these botanical gardens still exist, mostly in their original locations.